 Cyanuric acid is technically an ‘acid’ but is dissimilar to muriatic acid, which the pool industry uses to manage and adjust pool pH levels.
 It is sold as a standalone product or can be purchased as a convenient additive to chlorine tablets.
 It can dissolve in water and has little overall effect on pH, alkalinity, or hardness.

 Organic chlorine’s Trichlorisocyanuric Acid and Dichlorisocyanuric Acid dissolve rapidly and is suitable for small pools.
 Inorganic chlorine is Calcium Hypochlorite for daily and shock chlorination.
-Sodium Hypochlorite in liquid form all have a minimal effect on a swimming pool’s pH level in a well-balanced pool.
+Sodium Hypochlorite in liquid form has a minimal effect on a swimming pool’s pH level in a well-balanced pool.

 Start your pool with a target TA (Total Alkalinity) of 90 ppm and adjust up or down in 10 ppm increments until pH remains stable depending on whether the pH is drifting up or down and help keep these controls these other pool water conditions.